gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 ✨  Done in 5.67s.
 ```

-Excellent, now in theory users who try to use `changeLanguage('apple')` should see a typescript error.
+Excellent!
+Users who try to use `changeLanguage('apple')` should see a typescript error now.

 ---